longz3r/open-muscord/README.md

 6. Create a `config.json` file based on the provided `config_example.json`.
 Fill in the required details such as your bot token, API keys, and other configuration options.

+7. Invite the bot with `https://discord.com/api/oauth2/authorize?client_id=<your client id>&permissions=35186556332368&scope=bot` and start using it by slash command

 ## Configuration

 Before running the bot, you need to configure the `config.json` file.
 Open the file and provide the necessary values for each configuration option.